Igor Gouzenko: Death

 Gouzenko died of a heart attack in 1982 in Mississauga.
-Svetlana died in September 2001 and was buried next to him.
-His grave was unmarked until 2002, when family members erected a headstone.
+Svetlana died in September 2001, and she was buried next to him.
+His grave was unmarked until 2002 when family members erected a headstone.

 In 2002 federal Heritage Minister Sheila Copps designated "The Gouzenko Affair (1945–46)" an event of national historic significance.
 In June 2003, the city of Ottawa and in April 2004, the Canadian federal government put up memorial plaques in Dundonald Park commemorating the Soviet defector.
-It was from this park that RCMP agents monitored Gouzenko's apartment across Somerset Street the night men from the Soviet embassy came looking for Gouzenko.
+It was from this park that Ottawa police and RCMP agents monitored Gouzenko's apartment across Somerset Street the night men from the Soviet embassy came looking for Gouzenko.
 The story of the process of lobbying the two levels of government to unveil the historic plaques is told in the book Remembering Gouzenko: The Struggle to Honour a Cold War Hero by Andrew Kavchak (2019).